eliotstock/stake/README.md

     1. `sudo systemctl start nethermind.service`
     1. `sudo systemctl status nethermind.service`
     1. `sudo systemctl enable nethermind.service`
-1. Follow the logs for a bit to check it's working:
+1. Follow the logs for a bit to check it's working.
+At this stage you have no consensus layer client running so the logs should say something about waiting for that to appear.
     1. `journalctl -u nethermind -f`
 1. The (commented) config above will prune the database once the remaining space on the drive falls below 300 GB.
 Othwerwise pruning will be manual and you'll have to watch your disk space.
 1. Once up and running, check health with: